WOLFRAM SYSTEM MODELER

 Creating a New Physical Aircraft Model with Known Mass Properties

 A new physical aircraft model can be modeled by creating a new model that extends the Physical.FixedWing.Interfaces.AircraftBase aircraft model.
-All properties except for the propulsion properties of the aircraft design are entered on the top level of this new aircraft model.
-However, the number of engines is defined on the top level, and all other propulsion parameters are entered into the propulsion component after first redeclaring it for the desired propulsion type (turbofan, turbojet, turboprop, piston or electric).
+All properties are entered on the top level of this new aircraft model.

-The engine model to be used in the aircraft is also selected as the Engine parameter in the General tab of the propulsion component from the list of modeled engines.
+The engine model to be used in the aircraft is also selected as the Engine parameter from the drop-down list in the General tab of the propulsion component from the list of modeled engines.
+This must match the type of engine declared on the top level of the aircraft.
 A new engine model can be modeled through creating a new model that extends the engine base models (TurbofanEngine, TurbojetEngine, TurbopropEngine, PistonEngine and ElectricEngine) and filling the required parameters.
 After doing so, the new engine model appears in the drop-down menu for the Engine parameter.

 References